Facts about Princess Diana

 Diana’s grandson via William, Prince George of Cambridge, was born in 2013 and became third in line to the British throne, after Charles and William.

-The British investigation of Diana’s deadly crash also dismissed claims that Princess Diana and Dodi Fayed were engaged to be married, and that Diana was pregnant… Mohamed Al Fayed purchased full control of the department store Harrods in 1985; he sold it in 2010 to a trust held by the royal family of Qatar… A memorial concert for Diana, arranged by her sons, was held on July 2007 in London’s Wembley Stadium.
-The date would have been Diana’s 46th birthday… According to the web site of the Royal family, “The Princess was the first Englishwoman to marry an heir to the throne for 300 years (when Lady Anne Hyde married the future James II from whom the Princess was descended)”… Diana’s nicknames included Lady Di, the People’s Princess, and the Queen of People’s Hearts… At Diana’s funeral Sir Elton John sang “Goodbye England’s Rose,” a reworking of the tune “Candle In the Wind” which he had written earlier about Marilyn Monroe.
+The official British investigation of Princess Diana’s deadly crash also dismissed claims that Diana and Dodi Fayed were engaged to be married, and noted that Diana was not pregnant… Mohamed Al Fayed purchased full control of the department store Harrods in 1985; he sold it in 2010 to a trust held by the royal family of Qatar… A memorial concert for Diana, arranged by her sons, was held on July 2007 in London’s Wembley Stadium.
+The date would have been Diana’s 46th birthday… According to the web site of the Royal family, “The Princess was the first Englishwoman to marry an heir to the throne for 300 years (when Lady Anne Hyde married the future James II from whom the Princess was descended)”… Princess Diana’s nicknames included Lady Di, the People’s Princess, and the Queen of People’s Hearts… At Diana’s funeral Sir Elton John sang “Goodbye England’s Rose,” a reworking of the tune “Candle In the Wind” which he had written earlier about Marilyn Monroe.